gesape/AutoStatsQ/README.md

 - Rayleigh wave polarization analysis for detection of sensor misorientations.
 - Comparison of obs. and synth.
 PSDs; determining frequency ranges suitable for MT inversion.
 - Test for larger timing errors.
-- Second independent and interactive test for exact and reliable amplitude corrections based on phase picking in snuffler and correlating waveforms (experimental).
+- Second independent, interactive test for amplitude corrections based on P-phase picking in snuffler and correlating waveforms (experimental).

 Citation: